amsify42/jquery.amsify.form/README.md

 		]
 	});
 ```
 **Note:** mask value is passed as an array with second element as type of masking.
-If you want don't pass second option, it will take **numbers** as default.
+If you don't want to pass second option, it will take **numbers** as default.

 ## Ajax
 You can set ajax action in form attribute